 listing that follows,

-either a database node ID or the keyword
+either a data node ID or the keyword

 cluster's data nodes.